 Appellate Advocacy Division

 The Appellate Advocacy Division of the Barristers' Council runs the Law Center's Moot Court team.
 Team members compete in interscholastic competitions across the country.
 The team is also the proud host of the annual Manfred Lachs Space Law Moot Competition, a unique interscholastic moot court competition that deals with emerging international law and space law issues.

 Joining the Appellate Advocacy Division

 To qualify, students must participate in either the Leahy Competition (held in the fall) or in the Beaudry Competition (held in the spring).
 The Leahy Competition is held in conjunction with the Alternative Dispute Resolution Division and is open to Georgetown Law LL.M. and upper-class J.D. students.
-The Beaudry Competition is open to all non-graduating J.D. students.
+The Beaudry Competition is open to all first year students.
 Competitors must write an appellate brief based on a closed packet and then argue their case in front of a panel of judges.
 Finalists argue before a panel of prominent local and federal judges.
 Those who advance to a certain level are invited to join the Barristers' Council and to represent Georgetown Law on one of its interscholastic Moot Court teams.

 Registration Week: Monday, March 2 - Friday, March 6 (at the Chapel tables on the 1st floor of McDonough).